wrvarun-96/Medical-Chatbot-LLM/README.md

 ## Architecture
 The Medical Chatbot is built using the following components:

-LLAMA2 LLM: Provides the natural language understanding and generation capabilities.
+-> LLAMA2 : Provides the natural language understanding and generation capabilities.
-Langchain: Manages the conversation flow and maintains context across interactions.
+-> Langchain: Manages the conversation flow and maintains context across interactions.
-FAISS vectorDB: Facilitates fast and efficient information retrieval for answering queries.
+-> FAISS vectorDB: Facilitates fast and efficient information retrieval for answering queries.
-High-Level Overview
+## High-Level Overview
-User Input: The user inputs a query.
+-> User Input: The user inputs a query.
-Processing: Langchain processes the input and interacts with the LLAMA2 model.
+-> Processing: Langchain processes the input and interacts with the LLAMA2 model.
-Query Handling: If the query requires specific information, Langchain uses FAISS vectorDB to retrieve relevant data.
+-> Query Handling: If the query requires specific information, Langchain uses FAISS vectorDB to retrieve relevant data.
-Response Generation: The LLAMA2 model generates a response based on the processed input and retrieved data.
+-> Response Generation: The LLAMA2 model generates a response based on the processed input and retrieved data.
-User Output: The response is sent back to the user.
+-> User Output: The response is sent back to the user.